 If you have several children, store off-season clothing in a more accessible location.
 Consider building shelves in a laundry or utility room, or even in your garage.
 Because children grow constantly, it is helpful to have easy access to various sizes and seasons of clothing in the event of a growth spurt.

 With your clothing stored and organized, you just may wear a wider variety of what you own.
 Perhaps your room, or your child's room, will look cleaner -- or even larger -- than it did before.
 No matter what, you will have a simple system for keeping your clothing organized and a sense of accomplishment for a job well done.

-To learn more about organizing your home, check out the links on the next page.
+To learn more about organizing your home, check out the links below.